PORTALSURFER/sempal/docs/usage.md

 # Sempal usage guide

-## Prerequisites and installation
-- Requires Rust (stable toolchain) and `cargo`.
-- Audio playback uses your default output device; ensure one is available before launching.
-- Sempal tracks `.wav` files.
-Each source folder contains a hidden `.sempal_samples.db` that stores the index and your keep/trash tags.
-- Configuration is saved under your OS config directory (e.g., `$HOME/.config/com/sempal/sempal/config.json` on Linux, `%APPDATA%\\com\\sempal\\sempal\\config.json` on Windows, `~/Library/Application Support/com.sempal.sempal/config.json` on macOS).

-## Launching the app
-- From the project root: `cargo run --release`.
-- To run a built binary after compiling: `target/release/sempal`.

 ## Interface tour
 - **Sources (left):** Folders you added; click to load their samples.
 - **Waveform viewer (center, top):** Displays the current `.wav`, supports seeking, looping, and range selection.